varocarras/ECG-523/README.md

-# Classification of Arrhythmia from Raw ECG using Deep Neural Network
+# Classification of Arrhythmia from Raw ECG using Deep Neural Network for Detection and Diagnosis

 # Overview of Included Files